alecperkins/hydrator/README.md

     * `query`

-       The parse query parameters of the URL, eg `{ parameter: 'value' }`.
+       The parsed query parameters of the URL, eg `{ parameter: 'value' }`.

     * `query_string`